SammyGIS/sammygis-data-engineering_zoomcamp/README.md

 ### Day 16: 11th Febrauary, 2024
 - **Progress:**
+- solve asisgnment oroblem, running the green data in mage
+- write etl process to get the 2022 green datix data from nyc_taxi website to gcs using merge
+- familiarise myself with bigquery, by creating external table using the data to gcs

+### Day 17: 12th Febrauary, 2024
+- **Progress:**
+- Solve problem using partitioning and cluster in big query to improve the eififceince and reduce the cost of running query
+- Hands on machine learning problem in bigquery using the ML model inbuilt
+- Get intorduced to week four topics on introduction to dbt

 This journey promises to be exciting as I navigate through different tools and concepts in Data Engineering.
 Cheers to continuous learning and growth! 🌱